All materials must be submitted by December 15 for priority consideration.

 • Video of your teaching: 15-minute edited video recording demonstrating excellence in vocal teaching (may be private or group instruction, or combination thereof).

-• Video of your singing (Criteria for a successful audition will be demonstrated acceptable musicianship, artistry, proficiency of diction, and ease of vocal production – Level of acceptability need not reach that of a MM or DMA applicant depending on prior experience and training): A 20-25 minute program consisting of the following:
+• Singing audition (In-person audition preferred.)
+Criteria for a successful audition will be demonstrated acceptable musicianship, artistry, proficiency of diction, and ease of vocal production – Level of acceptability need not reach that of a MM or DMA applicant depending on prior experience and training.
+An audition, a 20-25 minute program, should consist of the following:

 - Art Song (minimum of one selection in each of the four major languages, Italian, French, German, and English)